getsentry/sentry-javascript/README.md

 The current version of the SDK is 8.x.
 Version 7.x of the SDK will continue to receive critical bugfixes until end of 2024.

-All SDKs require Node v18.19.1+ to run.
+All SDKs require Node v18+ to run.
+ESM-only SDKs require Node v18.19.1+ to run.

 ## Installation and Usage